newtfire/digitProjectDesign/GitCommands.md

 3) When you want to share you local changes to the repo with the remote mothership and other collaborators, you need to **add**, **commit**, and **push** those changes.
 Here's how you do it:

-* Make sure you're in the digitProjectDesign repo at the top level
+* Make sure you're in the digitProjectDesign-Hub repo at the top level
 * Then type:
 ````
 git add .